AkshatDC/AkshatDC/README.md

 I’m Akshat, a professional neural network wrangler (for now) 🎯 <br>

-🧠 Training models to be smarter than they look, and occasionally letting them win.
+🧠 Training models to be smarter than they look, and occasionally letting them win.<br>
-🌐 Building things that live somewhere between research paper and production.
+🌐 Building things that live somewhere between research paper and production.<br>
-🐉 I like architectures that evolve, optimizers that behave, and datasets that don’t fight back.
+🐉 I like architectures that evolve, optimizers that behave, and datasets that don’t fight back. <br>
-🚀 Currently working on ideas I can’t fully explain (black box, remember?).
+🚀 Currently working on ideas I can’t fully explain (black box, remember?).<br>
-🌪️ Balancing experiments, research, and the occasional “why is this converging?” crisis.
+🌪️ Balancing experiments, research, and the occasional “why is this converging?” crisis. <br>

-Still writing my README… one well-trained epoch at a time
+Still writing my README… one well-trained epoch at a time <br>

 ## 🌐 Socials: